 Brandon N. Mourges - Partner

-Brandon Mourges joined RMG’s tax department as an associate in 2011, having previously worked for several other firms in the metropolitan area.
+Brandon Mourges joined RMG’s tax department in 2011, having previously worked for several other firms in the metropolitan area.
 His practice involves the representation of individuals and businesses throughout all stages of federal and state tax controversy.
 Brandon also has experience advising clients on issues involving tax and business planning, litigation, and compliance.
 He is a Certified Public Accountant in Maryland.

 Brandon is a graduate of The Wharton School of the University of Pennsylvania and earned his J.D. and LL.M. in Taxation from The University of Baltimore.
 He is admitted to practice in the State of Maryland, the United States District Court for the District of Maryland, and the United States Tax Court.